ikrishnag/flutter_product_card/README.md

 ## Features

-- Customizable card design with options for border radius, background color, and text color
+- Customizable card design with options for border radius, background color, and text color.
-- Displays product image, name, category, description (optional), rating (optional), and price
+- Displays product image, name, category, description (optional), rating (optional), and price.
-- Shows product availability status with icons and labels
+- Shows product availability status with icons and labels.
-- Displays discount percentage (optional)
+- Displays discount percentage (optional).
-- Favorite button to mark products as favorites
+- Favorite button to mark products as favorites.
-- Tap callback for handling card tap events
+- Tap callback for handling card tap events.
-- Error handling for image loading with a placeholder
+- Error handling for image loading with a placeholder.
-- Extracted UI components for better code organization and reusability
+- Extracted UI components for better code organization and reusability.
-- Comprehensive documentation with examples
+- Comprehensive documentation with examples.

 ## Installation- Getting started